itstherealkerstl/itstherealkerstl/README.md

+Hi, I’m @itstherealkerstl :)

+Currently studying media technology in Austria.
-Hi, I’m @itstherealkerstl.
-I’m learning Front-End Webdevelopment. :)
+I’m learning Front-End Webdevelopment.

 <!---
 itstherealkerstl/itstherealkerstl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.